Sex, lies and e-mail: The lawsuit against Dr. Louis Hampers continues

 9News investigative reporter Deborah Sherman's relationship with Children's Hospital ER doc Louis Hampers started on a swinger's website and ended in court, where Sherman won a restraining order against him.

-Hampers' increasingly creepy behavior toward Sherman (and another woman) was the subject of a recent Westword feature -- and now it's at the center of a civil lawsuit between the two.
+Hampers' increasingly creepy behavior toward Sherman is at the center of a civil lawsuit between the two.

 Sherman is suing Hampers for defamation and emotional distress, among other things.
 In a lawsuit filed on June 28, Sherman alleges that Hampers began threatening and harassing her by e-mail and voicemail after she broke a second date with him in January.